-- 4. The GSKs shall be updated and reviewed on a daily basis or whenever the expectations referred to in paragraph 3 change.
-The Core TSOs shall review and update the application of the generation shift key methodology in accordance with Article 22. - 5.
-The Core TSOs belonging to the same bidding zone shall jointly define a common GSK for that bidding zone and shall agree on a methodology for such coordination.
-For Germany and Luxembourg, each TSO shall calculate its individual GSK and the CCC shall combine them into a single GSK for the whole German-Luxembourgian bidding zone, by assigning relative weights to each TSO's GSK.
-The German and Luxembourgian TSOs shall agree on these weights, based on the share of the generation in each TSO's control area that is responsive to changes in net position, and provide them to the CCC. - 6.
-Within eighteen months after the implementation of this methodology in accordance with Article 26(3)(b), all Core TSOs shall develop a proposal for further harmonisation of the generation shift key methodology and submit it by the same deadline to all Core regulatory authorities as a proposal for amendment of this methodology in accordance with Article 9(13) of the CACM Regulation.
+- 6. Within eighteen months after the implementation of this methodology in accordance with Article 26(3)(b), all Core TSOs shall develop a proposal for further harmonisation of the generation shift key methodology and submit it by the same deadline to all Core regulatory authorities as a proposal for amendment of this methodology in accordance with Article 9(13) of the CACM Regulation.
 The proposal shall at least include: - (a) the criteria and metrics for defining the efficiency and performance of GSKs and allowing for quantitative comparison of different GSKs; and - (b) a harmonised generation shift key methodology combined with, where necessary, rules and criteria for TSOs to deviate from the harmonised generation shift key methodology.

-Article 10.Methodology for remedial actions in intraday capacity calculation
+Article 10.
+Methodology for remedial actions in intraday capacity calculation

-- 1. In accordance with Article 25(1) of the CACM Regulation and Article 20(2) of the SO Regulation, the Core TSOs shall individually define the RAs to be taken into account in the intraday capacity calculation. - In case a RA made available for the intraday capacity calculation in the Core CCR is also made available in another CCR, the TSO having control on this RA shall take care, when defining it, of a consistent use in its potential application in both CCRs to ensure operational security. - 3.
-In accordance with Article 25(2) and (3) of the CACM Regulation, these RAs will be used for the coordinated calculation of cross-zonal capacities while ensuring operational security in real-time. - 4.
-RAs used for intraday capacity calculation will be aligned as much as technically feasible with the most recent ROSC CROSA.
-The latest version of coordinated RAs available at the time of starting step 2 according to Article 4(9) should be used.
-Such RAs will be only available once ROSC CROSA is implemented in accordance of Article 37 of Core ROSC methodology. - 5.
+- 1. In accordance with Article 25(1) of the CACM Regulation and Article 20(2) of the SO Regulation, the Core TSOs shall individually define the RAs to be taken into account in the intraday capacity calculation. - 2.
+In case a RA made available for the intraday capacity calculation in the Core CCR is also made available in another CCR, the TSO having control on this RA shall take care, when defining it, of a consistent use in its potential application in both CCRs to ensure operational security. - 3.
+In accordance with Article 25(2) and (3) of the CACM Regulation, these RAs will be used for the coordinated optimisation of cross-zonal capacities while ensuring operational security in real-time. - 4.
+For the purpose of the NRAO, all Core TSOs shall provide to the CCC all expected available non-costly RAs. - 5.
 In accordance with Article 25(4) of the CACM Regulation, a TSO may withhold only those RAs, which are needed to ensure operational security in real-time operation and for which no other (costly) RAs are available, or those offered to the intraday capacity calculation in other CCRs in which the concerned TSO also participates.
 The CCC shall monitor and report in the annual report on systematic withholdings, which were not essential to ensure operational security in real-time operation. - 6.
 The intraday capacity calculation may only take into account those non-costly RAs which can be modelled.
-These non-costly RAs can be, but are not limited to: - (a) changing the tap position of a phase-shifting transformer (PST); and
+These non-costly RAs can be, but are not limited to: - (a) changing the tap position of a phase-shifting transformer (PST); and - (b) a topological action: opening or closing of one or more line(s), cable(s), transformer(s), bus bar coupler(s), or switching of one or more network element(s) from one bus bar to another. - 7.
+In accordance with Article 25(6) of the CACM Regulation, the RAs taken into account are the same for day-ahead and intra-day capacity calculation, depending on their technical availability. - 8.
+The RAs can be preventive or curative, i.e. affecting all CNECs or only pre-defined contingency cases, respectively.

-- (b) a topological action: opening or closing of one or more line(s), cable(s), transformer(s), bus bar coupler(s), or switching of one or more network element(s) from one bus bar to another. - In accordance with Article 25(6) of the CACM Regulation, all RAs taken into account for dayahead capacity calculation are also considered during the intraday timeframe, depending on their technical availability. - 8.
-The RAs can be preventive or curative, i.e. affecting all CNECs or only pre-defined contingency cases, respectively. - 9. 'empty' - 10.
+- 9. The optimised application of non-costly RAs in the intraday capacity calculation is performed in accordance with Article 17. - 10.
 TSOs shall review and update the RAs taken into account in the intraday capacity calculation in accordance with Article 22.